 Sellers are often drawn to FSBO because they want to save on agent commission costs and control the entire process.
 However, with added control comes added responsibility.
 You’ll need to advertise and market the listing, price it accordingly, and host walk-throughs and open houses.

 Few homeowners are willing to take on these tasks and risk selling their homes for less.
-In 2020, the National Association of Realtors shared that FSBO sales accounted for only 7% of home sales.
+According to a 2022 report by the National Association of Realtors, FSBO sales accounted for only 10% of home sales.
 But if you’re savvy at marketing, home design, networking, and negotiating, you may just pull it off.

 You save on real estate agent commission fees